RadioSearchs browser hijacker removal instructions

 What is RadioSearchs?

-This browser hijacker is designed to promote the radiosearchs.com address (fake search engine) by modifying some of the browser settings.
-Also, it is designed to gather browsing-related information.
-Most of the times users download and install apps like RadioSearchs unknowingly, unintentionally, for this reason they are called potentially unwanted applications (PUAs).
+This browser hijacker promotes radiosearchs.com (the address of a fake search engine) by modifying certain browser settings.
+It also gathers browsing-related information.
+Frequently, users download and install apps such as RadioSearchs inadvertently and, for this reason, they are classified as potentially unwanted applications (PUAs).

-RadioSearchs is designed to make radiosearchs.com as the address of the default search engine, homepage and new tab.
-Therefore, its users are forced to visit that address when they enter search queries into URL bar, open a browser or new tab.
-Radiosearchs.com is a fake search engine because it provides results generated by Yahoo/it redirects users to search.yahoo.com.
-Simply said, this fake search engine does not generate results by itself.
-Typically, users can remove address of a fake search engine from browser settings only when a browser hijacker that is designed to promote it is no longer installed on a browser.
-In this case radiosearchs.com can be removed/changed to another address only after uninstallation of RadioSearchs.
-Another issue with apps of this type is that they tend to be designed to collect browsing data and sometimes even sensitive, personal details.
-It is common that they collect data like user's IP addresses, geolocations, addresses of visited pages, entered search queries, etc. It is important to mention that collected information can be sold to third parties (potentially cyber criminals) or misused to generate revenue in other ways.
-Browser hijacker is a type of PUA that can be the culprit of problems related to privacy, browsing safety, or other issues like identity theft.
-Therefore, it is advised not to download and install RadioSearchs or other apps of this type.
+RadioSearchs assigns radiosearchs.com as the address of the default search engine, homepage, and new tab.
+Therefore, users are forced to visit this address when they enter search queries into the URL bar, open a browser or new tab.
+Note that radiosearchs.com is fake because it provides results generated by Yahoo and simply redirects users to search.yahoo.com.
+I.e., this fake search engine does not generate any unique results.
+Typically, users can remove fake search engines from browser settings only when the browser hijackers that promote them are no longer installed on browsers.
+In this case, radiosearchs.com can only be removed/changed to another address after uninstallation of RadioSearchs.
+These apps also collect browsing data and sometimes even sensitive, personal details.
+They often record users' IP addresses, geolocations, addresses of visited pages, entered search queries, etc. The information is sold to third parties (potentially, cyber criminals) or misused to generate revenue in other ways.
+Browser hijackers are PUAs that can cause problems relating to privacy, browsing safety, and other issues such as identity theft.
+Therefore, never download or install RadioSearchs, or any similar apps.

 |Symptoms||Manipulated Internet browser settings (homepage, default Internet search engine, new tab settings).
 Users are forced to visit the hijacker's website and search the Internet using their search engines.|